-The Company has goodwill of \$3.6 million at September 30, 2018 and September 30, 2017, respectively.
+The Company has goodwill of \$3.6 million at September 30, 2019 and September 30, 2018, respectively.
 This asset, which resulted from the Company's acquisition of CBES Bancorp, Inc. in fiscal 2003 and its acquisition of Lexington B&L Financial Corp in fiscal 2016, is assigned to the banking segment of the business.
 In accordance with Generally Accepted Accounting Principles ("GAAP"), the Company tests its goodwill for impairment annually, or more frequently if events indicate that the asset might be impaired.
 The first step of the goodwill impairment test compares the fair value of a reporting segment with its carrying amount, including goodwill.
 If the carrying value of a reporting unit exceeds its fair value, a second step of the goodwill impairment test is required, which compares the implied fair value of reporting unit goodwill to its carrying value.
 The implied fair value is determined in the same manner as the amount of goodwill recognized in a business combination is determined.

-The Company has capitalized software of \$1.5 million and \$1.7 million at September 30, 2018 and 2017, respectively, which is net of accumulated amortization.
-Amortization of software is provided over its estimated useful life (from three to five years) using the straight-line method.
+The Company has capitalized software of \$1.5 million at September 30, 2019 and 2018, which is net of accumulated amortization.
+Amortization of software is provided over its estimated useful life (from three to five years) using the straightline method.

-The Company has core deposit intangibles of \$1.5 million and \$1.6 million at September 30, 2018 and 2017, respectively, which resulted from the Company's acquisition of CBES Bancorp, Inc. in fiscal 2003 and its acquisition of Lexington B&L Financial Corp in fiscal 2016.
+The Company has core deposit intangibles of \$1.4 million and \$1.5 million at September 30, 2019 and 2018, respectively, which resulted from the Company's acquisition of Lexington B&L Financial Corp in fiscal 2016.
 This asset has a useful life of approximately 15 years and will be amortized using the straight-line method.